ewcstasy/Basic-Discord-Nuke-Bot/README.md

 # Discord Nuke bot
 The bot violates [Discord TOS ](https://discord.com/terms), Use at your own risk !

-Made with ♥️ by  _sex. on Discord, Add me if you need any help !
+Made with ♥️ by 7reel on Discord, Add me if you need any help !
 Also make sure to star this.

 # Commands